rob2d/thanos_slack_files/README.md

 - [NodeJS 10.x/NPM 6.x](http://www.nodejs.org)
 - a [Slack App](https://api.slack.com/apps) with [`admin` scope/privileges](https://api.slack.com/scopes/admin) set along with it's OAuth token.

-Note: because of the nature of this app, you may also want to have a private slack channel dedicated to it.
+Note: because of the nature of this app, you may also want to have a private slack channel druedicated to it.
 Slack does not specifically lock down permissions to apps by default; see: https://stackoverflow.com/questions/44200239/restrict-slack-slash-command-access for details

 # Usage #